 Note: For Bridge Clusters, Umbrella controls are vital because they protect the boundary where the external trust enters your environment.

-If your Capability for #6 Flooding Attack relies on manual log analysis (Human Speed), but the attack moves at Realtime Speed, the Capability is Ineffective regardless of budget.
+TLCTC V2.0 introduces four Velocity Classes (VC-1 through VC-4) that determine which defensive modes are structurally viable for each attack edge.
+If your Capability for #6 Flooding Attack relies on manual log analysis (VC-2: Tactical), but the attack moves at VC-4: Real-Time speed, the Capability is structurally ineffective regardless of budget.

 Goal: DCS < 1.0